Paul Blomfield: Frontbench positions

 Blomfield was appointed Parliamentary Private Secretary (PPS) to the Shadow Leader of the House of Commons, Hilary Benn, on 9 October 2010.
 He retained the role when Benn changed positions to become Shadow Communities and Local Government Secretary in January 2011 and Shadow Foreign Secretary in June 2015.
 Blomfield resigned as a PPS shortly after Benn was sacked from the shadow cabinet in June 2016.

 He was appointed Shadow Minister for Exiting the European Union in October 2016.
 Following Keir Starmer's election as Labour Leader in April 2020, he retained his previous portfolio as Shadow Minister for Brexit and European Union Negotiations.
 The new position was in the shadow Cabinet Office and International Trade teams, and he departed the frontbench when the Brexit transition period ended in December 2020.

 Committee and group memberships

-Blomfield was a member of the Business, Innovation and Skills (BIS) Select Committee between 2010 and 2016.
-He was also elected to sit on the Business, Innovation and Skills Select Committee, and later became Secretary of the All-Party Parliamentary Group on Higher Education.
+Blomfield was elected to sit on the Business, Innovation and Skills (BIS) Select Committee between 2010 and 2016, and later became Secretary of the All-Party Parliamentary Group (APPG) on Higher Education.

-He is Chair of the All-Party Parliamentary Group (APPG) for Students, which he founded, Co-Chair of the APPG for International Students, which he founded with Lord Karan Bilimoria, and Secretary of the APPG for Universities.
-He served on the Higher Education and Research Bill Committee and was voted The Guardian’s ‘most inspiring leader in higher education’ in 2015.

 He is Secretary of the APPG on Debt and Personal Finance.
-He introduced a High Cost Credit Bill into the House of Commons in July 2013 and co-ordinated a cross-party campaign, around a Charter to Stop the Payday Loan Rip-Off.
-Citizens Advice gave their Parliamentarian of the Year 2014 award jointly to Paul Blomfield and Conservative MP Robin Walker for their work on the issue.

 As Chair of the APPG on Migration, he was Vice Chair of a cross-party Parliamentary inquiry into immigration detention led by the Liberal Democrat MP Sarah Teather.
-Their recommendations, including a call for a 28-day time limit on immigration detention, were approved by the House of Commons, but not accepted by the Government.

-Paul Blomfield is a Vice-Chair of the All-Party Parliamentary Group for Choice at the End of Life.
+He is a Vice-Chair of the All-Party Parliamentary Group for Choice at the End of Life.

+He is a member of Labour Friends of Palestine and the Middle East.